AnHosu/iot_poc/pubsub.md

   ]
 }
 ```
-This is the policy document we will use for the following example.
-One thing to note is that the topic we are allowing subscription, `bme680/action`, we are also allowing publishing to.
-This allows us to test the subscription using the AWS IoT Console without introducing additional devices and certificates.
+This is the actual policy document for the following examples.
+It might seem like we are repeating the same thing many times, but there is a good reason for it.
+The subscription action is only checked whenever a client connects to AWS, whereas the receive policy is checked each time a message is sent.
+This means that we have the option to disallow messages from a specific topic to devices using this certificate, even if they are already subscribing to the topic.
+Maybe useful in your case, maybe not, but now you know it exists.
 # Subscribing to Topics
 Like publishing, subscribing can be done with just one line of code.
 We just need to call the [.subscribe()](https://s3.amazonaws.com/aws-iot-device-sdk-python-docs/sphinx/html/index.html#AWSIoTPythonSDK.MQTTLib.AWSIoTMQTTClient.subscribe "subscribe docs") function of the IoT client.
 ```python